LilithPandragon/MasterStudies-VirtualizationTechnology/README.md

-# G1Virti
-Practical exercises on PT virtualization technologies
+The contents of this repo were created as part of the PT Virtualization Technologies

-The contents were developed as group work from group 01
+in the Cloud Computing Engineering master's course.
+They were developed as group work by Group 01.

 ### Directory Structure